rtfeldman/rtfeldman.com/roc/content/imperative-clothing.md

 Even when conditionals weren't involved, seeing `<-` for some assignments and `=` for others, plus lots of `|> Task.await`, wasn't nearly as nice as the style we have now.

-It might look like a minor difference when comparing one small line to another, but multplied across the whole program, the <code>!</code> version of the script felt much less ceremonious.
+It might look like a minor difference when comparing one small line to another, but multplied across the whole program, the <code>!</code> version of the script felt much nicer.

 So what does the `!` suffix actually do?
 It basically desugars into two things: